makersacademy/bowling-challenge/README.md

 Bowling Challenge
 ==================

-Week 5 weekend challenge to create a javascript app which is able to score a game of bowling.
+Week 5 weekend challenge to create a javascript app which is able to score a game of bowling, with front-end interface.

 Requirements
 -------

 - A modern web browser
 - To run the tests:
-  - A standalone copy of jasmine in ./jasmine:
+  - Download a standalone copy of [jasmine](https://jasmine.github.io/) and put it in ./jasmine:

     ```
     .